phsym/kmip-explorer/README.md

   -ca string
         Server's CA (optional)
   -cert string
         Path to the client certificate
   -key string
         Path to the client private key
-  -no-ccv string
+  -no-ccv
-        Do not add client correlation value to requests -version
+        Do not add client correlation value to requests -no-check-update
+        Do not check for update
+  -version
         Display version information
 ```